ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 A network element SHOULD base its monitoring on the maximum value that was configured to apply during the preceding two monitoring periods.
-A longer period might be used
-to account for the possibility that SCONE packets are lost.
+If the network element cannot update the throughput advice in every SCONE packet (or can do so only infrequently), a longer period might be used to account for the possibility that the updated SCONE packets are lost.
 This allows applications time to receive advice and adapt their sending rate.